joneshf/purescript-run-console-experiment/README.md

 ## How do I use this?

 Much like `purescript-console`.
-You write your code using functions, and at the end you have to `run` it.
+You write your code using functions, and at the end you have to "run" it.

 If you had something like this: